silvershop/silverstripe-hasonefield/README.md

 ```

 You must pass through the parent context ($this), so that the has_one relationship can be set by the `GridFieldDetailForm`.

-## Caveats

-The field name must match the has_one relationship name.